eclipse-ankaios/ankaios/doc/docs/development/extending-dev-container.md

 * A docker container which derives from the base image mentioned above is specified in `.devcontainer/Dockerfile` (so don't forget to reference your new version there once you build one).

-If you want to add some additional tools, you can initially do it in `.devcontainer/Dockerfile`, but later on they need to be pulled in the base image at some point in order to speed up the initial dev container build.
+If you want to add some additional tools, you can initially do it in `.devcontainer/Dockerfile`, but later on they need to be pulled in the base image in order to speed up the initial dev container build.

 ## Build the base container